javastraat/dapnet/README.md

-Here you can download all scripts and txt files in one zip file
+Here you can download all scripts and txt files.

 73, Happy paging :)